Authentication

 Configuration

-Auth settings are located in utils/auth.py.
-You can configure global route protection, define roles, and set redirect paths here.
+Auth settings are now centralized in main.py within the setup_auth() function.
+This allows you to configure global route protection, define roles, and set redirect paths right at the application entry point.

 # Where to go after login/logout